gozaru48/pte-practice-log/README.md

 ## Additional Practice

-Since late May 2025, I have been reading at least one article daily from a national newspaper "The Australian" purchased during my visit to Perth.
+Since late May 2025, I have been reading at least one article daily from *The Australian*, a national newspaper I purchased during my visit to Perth.
-This has enhanced my academic vocabulary, comprehension skills, and overall fluency in English.
+This practice has significantly enhanced my academic vocabulary, reading comprehension, and overall fluency in English.
-The practice also contributes to improving my Read Aloud and Repeat Sentence performance.
+It also supports my performance in the Read Aloud and Repeat Sentence sections of the PTE Academic exam.